Nanci Griffith: Other Voices, Other Rooms and later works

 Griffith performed four songs, "The Day the Earth Stopped Cold", "Gravity of the Situation", "So Strange", and "Hold My Hand" with Hootie & the Blowfish during their MTV Unplugged performance in 1996 in Columbia, South Carolina, to raise awareness for Sweet Relief Musicians Fund.

-Griffith suffered from severe writer's block after 2004, lasting until the 2009 release of her The Loving Kind album, which contained nine selections that she had written and composed either entirely by herself or as collaborations.
+Griffith suffered from severe writer's block after 2004, lasting until the 2009 release of the album The Loving Kind, which contained nine selections that she had written and composed either entirely by herself or as collaborations.

 After several months of limited touring in 2011, Griffith's bandmates the Kennedys (Pete & Maura Kennedy) packed up their professional Manhattan recording studio and moved it to Nashville, installing it in Griffith's home.
 There with her backing group including the Kennedys and Pat McInerney, she co-produced her album Intersection over the summer.
 The album included several new original songs and was released in April 2012 on Proper Records.
 Her website lists live performances through 2013.